Mastering Mechanical Prior Art Searches: 8 Best Practices for Accuracy and Efficiency

 Although many inventors and companies seek patents for their mechanical inventions, not all of them obtain patent protection.
 This is because obtaining a patent is an arduous and time-consuming process.
 A company or an inventor seeking a patent first files a patent application.
 Thereafter, a patent examiner reviews the application to check if the invention under examination is worth patenting.
 Applicants can also perform high-quality prior art searches beforehand to check if their invention is patent-worthy.
 Prior art searches not only save time but also costs associated with the patent filing process.
 Furthermore, such searches help an inventor or company to make modifications based on the existing prior arts to come up with a novel and patent-worthy invention.
+In this article we will discuss the eight best practices that ensure accurate and comprehensive mechanical prior art searches.

 What is a Prior Art Search?